 Bunbury Day Hospital reports their Hand Hygiene Compliance rates as part of the National Hand Hygiene Initiative www.hha.org.au

-Bunbury Day Hospital's latest Hand Hygiene results were 82% compliance.
+Bunbury Day Hospital's latest Hand Hygiene results can be obtained by contacting firstname.lastname@example.org to request.